RehnatSinghSoni/RehnatSinghSoni/README.md

-- 👋 Hi, I’m @RehnatSinghSoni,I am a 15 year kid living in India,New Delhi
+- 👋 Hi, I’m @RehnatSinghSoni,I am a 17 year kid living in India,New Delhi
-- 👀 I’m interested in Python,Html and CSS
+- 👀 I’m interested in Python,AI,ML,Web dev
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python,Javascript
-- 💞️ I’m looking anyone who can teach me basics of python please.as the financial condition of my house is not good and my mother feeds and me live alone on rent .she manages me and the whole house on her own and i want to help her financially by doing freelancing.so i was always interested in coding when i was 10 years old but there was no one to teach me .so its a kind request to take the intiative to pls teach me python so i could help my mother financially as a freeleancer developer.pls help me it would be very kind of you and i hope you would understand me and my condition.
+- 💞️ I’m pursuing btech from gtbit cllge (Guru tegh bahadur institute of technology) I am currently looking for an internship in web dev or AI ML ,and have basic knowledge of python and AI,learning adv python with dsa
 - 📫 How to reach me - on my gmail id rehnatsoni@gmail.com

 <!---